DO4TECH/01-Learn-Rust/README.md

 RUN code-server --install-extension bungcip.better-toml
 ```

-Now everything is installed it is time to remove the *sudo* package that is no more necessary.
+Now everything is installed, it is time to remove the *sudo* package that is no more necessary.
 This can be done only as root user.
 Once *sudo* package is removed the user can be set again to rustdev to run code-server.

 ```dockerfile
 # Remove sudo package